 Shattered girl finds hope

 As a very small child, I experienced a devastating trauma that would disappear from memory until my mid-forties.
 The trauma profoundly, and negatively influenced and affected the way I felt, behaved, and saw myself and the world, despite the fact that I blocked the event for decades.
 My mother said I was just a sober child when people commented that I looked sad.
 Of my two sisters and I, I was considered the fragile, sensitive one.
-It was thought that that was just my make up - I was born that way.
-Perhaps to a certain extent I was, but as I look back on my life, I realize that the periodic melancholy that came over, and relentlessly pursued me throughout my life, was a result of that early childhood trauma.
+It was thought that that was just my makeup - I was born that way.
+Perhaps to a certain extent, I was, but as I look back on my life, I realize that the periodic melancholy that came over and relentlessly pursued me throughout my life, was a result of that early childhood trauma.

 I am happy to say I enjoyed lots of laughter and fun in my life as well.
-Though we had typical family problems, and a few untypical ones, there was also laughter.
+Though we had typical family problems and a few untypical ones, there was also laughter.
 My dad was hilarious, my mom could be quite funny, and I found myself unconsciously emulating my dad's humor.
 My sisters also could really be a hoot.
 It was infectious, really.
 Once dad or mom started, it caught on.
 Sometimes we girls would start the ball rolling.
 My dad's extended family were all hilarious people, despite their brokenness.
 My mother's family were very cheerful, fun, and extremely loving.
-Each side of the family were very different, but there was lots of love and laughter on both sides.
+Each side of the family was very different, but there was lots of love and laughter on both sides.

 The saving grace of my life was having been taught that God loved me unconditionally.
 My maternal grandmother was a Christian Scientist.
 I don't hold to, agree with, or in anyway follow their teachings; however, one thing I learned from Christian Scientists was the love of God for me.
 It became instinctual to talk to God quietly in my mind and heart throughout the day throughout my childhood.
 I couldn't get enough of the Bible stories I heard in Sunday school and on my grandmother's lap.
 The teachings of my grandmother's religion brought a lot of confusion to me.
-So I enjoyed immensely Bible stories, and tried to ignore the theological nonsense.
-When I was twenty three years old, I found Jesus was the Savior who, though I didn't know Him by name as a child, held me together, loved me, and pursued me.
+So I enjoyed immensely Bible stories and tried to ignore the theological nonsense.
+When I was twenty-three years old, I found Jesus was the Savior who, though I didn't know Him by name as a child, held me together, loved me, and pursued me.
 I just knew Him as God the Father.
 In 1979, I learned who Christ was and took Him into my heart.

 Sitting on a grassy sand dune